-Wai Seng Senior Research Scholarship
+Past Wai Seng Senior Research Scholars

-The scholarship has enabled scholars to pursue pioneering research, and our Wai Seng scholars have gone on to be leaders in their fields.
+The scholarship has enabled scholars to pursue pioneering research, and our Wai Seng scholars have gone on to be leaders in their fields:

 Yan Zhang